jcuga/murple/index.md

 ### Continue after Losing
 If you lose, you can still opt to keep playing from the current level, but your score will be reset to zero.

+### Continue from a Password

+When you lose on levels `2+`, you will get a 4-color password that you can use to pick up where you left off.
+Enter the password on the menu screen by selecting the `key` icon and using `up`/`down` on the joystick to change the current color value, and `fire` to submit color values.

 ### Reducing Murple Damage
 Any time you complete a row of crayons, the amount of murple in the vat will go down.
 If you complete a perfect row (one of every color) the murple reduction will be even greater.